 I study the Comparative Democratization of Eastern Europe and Latin America.
 My scholarly work has examined the micro-foundations of citizen responses (vote, protest, and migration) to, and perceptions of, critical junctures in Ukraine, Poland, Belarus, and Venezuela, and Argentina.
 My policy research has interrogated: EU cultural diplomacy, think-tanks as reform actors (SIDA/OSI), ‘new’ EU members’ role in eastward enlargement (NISS), good government indicators (OECD), democratic dialogue (UNDP), and governance (World Bank).

 I am the author of more than 20 scholarly publications as well as several large policy reports, briefs, reviews, and popular articles.
 My scholarly articles have appeared in leading journals in my field (Journal of Democracy, Europe-Asia Studies, Problems of Post-Communism, Post-Soviet Affairs, GeoPolitics among others).
 My book “Mapping Mass Mobilizations” (2014, has received praise Europe-Asia Studies and was nominated for a prize).

-Selected* Invited Lectures & Event Participation last six years only & not including conference paper presentations…
+*Selected* Invited Lectures & Event Participation (in 2022/2023, not including conference paper presentations) British Embassy in…

 Selected Honors, Prizes, Scholarships, Awards, Grants…

-I currently supervise six PHDs (four as primary supervisor) and one Post Doctoral Fellow.
+I currently supervise 5 PHDs (four as primary supervisor) and two Post Doctoral Fellows.

 My teaching has been recognized by the SoSS UoM Leadership as having obtained an outstanding result – as I teach several of the “highest [rated courses] in the School.”
 To this end, in 2017 I was awarded the Political Studies Association National Sir Bernard Crick Award for Outstanding Teaching.
 I was also twice nominated as Most Inspirational Lecturer, by my students.